kittykatattack/learningPixi/README.md

 ###Moving the monsters

-The `play` function also moves the blobs monsters, keeps them contained inside the dungeon walls, and checks each one for a collision with the player.
+The `play` function also moves the blob monsters, keeps them contained inside the dungeon walls, and checks each one for a collision with the player.
 If a blob bumps into the dungeon’s top or bottom walls, its direction is reversed.
 All this is done with the help of a `forEach` loop